Amourspirit/python-ooouno-ex/ex/auto/impress/odev_make_slides/README.md

 This demo uses [OOO Development Tools]

-Creation of slide five requires GUI automation provided by [ooo-dev-tools-gui-win] in this case.
+Creation of slide five requires GUI automation provided by [ooo-dev-tools-gui-win], also available as a [LibreOffice Extension](https://extensions.libreoffice.org/en/extensions/show/41986) for Windows.
-For this reason slide five is only created in windows.

 See Also: